bigmlcom/python/docs/index.rst

 An ``execution`` receives inputs, the ones defined in the ``script`` chosen to be executed, and generates a result.
 It can also generate outputs.
-To execute a ``script`` that expects some inputs, you will need to specify the concrete values of these inputs, unless a default value has been assigned for them in the script inputs definition.
+To execute a ``script`` that expects some inputs, you will need to specify the concrete values of those inputs, unless a default value has been assigned for them in the script's inputs definition.
 Following the second example in the previous section, we can execute the script that creates a source from a URL pointing to a CSV file: